mdamire/bankid-6/README.md

     "english": ""
 }
 ```
 If the message is available, it indicates that the message should be presented to the customer without any additional action required.
-In cases where the message is unavailable, the `reason` and `action` attributes can provide information on why the error occurred and what steps need to be taken to address it.
+Otherwise, the `reason` and `action` attributes can provide information on why the error occurred and what steps need to be taken to address it according to BankID documentation.
+Attribute `response_data` has the data received from bankid in dict format.
+See Api Reference section for more functionalities.

 `BankIdValidationError` is raised before sending the request to BankID if any parameter is invalid.